vsicurella/SuperVirtualKeyboard/README.md

 # SuperVirtualKeyboard

-LATEST VERSION: Alpha 2019-08-22 (v0.021)

-SUMMARY:

-Super Virtual Keyboard is a MIDI-generating plugin that allows you to explore different keyboard layouts with the intention of making microtonal scales, particularly larger ones, easier to digest and compose with.

-FEATURES:

-* This plugin does not yet offer retuning capabilities, so you will have to alter your synth's tuning. *

- - Select a scale from a large selection of mode presets then click the keys on the keyboard to play.

- - Use the mapping function to remap your midi piano keyboard to a microtonal scale.

-	- The first scale selection box represents what scale you're mapping from, which should be your hardware MIDI keyboard's layout.
-More often than not this will be Meantone[7] 12.
-The second scale is the scale you will be remapping to.

-	- Mapping "Mode to Mode" will map your MIDI keyboard's white keys to the white keys of the selected scale and will approxmate closest degrees on the chromatic keys.

-	- Mapping "Mode to Scale" map your full chromatic MIDI keyboard to the selected scale's white keys.
-This if useful if your scale's mode size is equal to your midi keyboard's scale size
-		- for example, Meantone[12] 31 (in 31edo) works great on a standard midi keyboard
-		- Superpyth[12] 22 is quite interesting ;)

-	- Mapping "Mode by Order" will allow you to map a particular order of keys (order 0 = diatonic white keys, order 1 = pentatonic black keys) to a particular order of keys in the selected scale.

- - If you don't have a midi controller, here are some features you can take advantage of:

- 	- Hold "Shift" to hold down notes, "Alt" for "Mono Legato" mode, and "Space" to retrigger held notes.

- 	- Use "Up" & "Down" keys on held notes to transpose by one interval, or "Left" & "Right" keys to transpose by one modal step.

- - Save your layout as a text file that Reaper can load as "MIDI Note Names" so that you can see the layout in Reaper's piano roll!

-  - View and Edit information about your mode in the "View Mode Info" dialog in the "Edit" menu

-  - Save and load your custom scales and midi mappings!

-   ** Disabled in v0.021 **
- - Change the colors of the keys!
-Open up the color chooser from the Edit menu, select a color then click and use a modifier to paint the keys.
-    - No modifiers will paint all keys of the same scale degree
-    - Shift will paint all belonging to the same mode
-    - Control will only paint the clicked key.
-    - Right-clicking, with respective modifiers, resets the key to either the default mode or degree color.

-New in version 0.021
-- Updated GUI
-- Custom mode folder scanning
-- Saving/Importing both modes and presets
-- MOS scales up through 23EDO, also 31EDO
-- Bug: Ableton export is not yet implemented

-TO DO:
- - Add manual mapping
- - Add note names
- - Add MPE Tuning capability
- - Add preset tags and improve preset browsing and management
- - Customize key sizes and positions
- - Change keyboard orientation
- - Set transposition parameters
- - Graphics shading & other niceties
- - Have a complete selection of EDO MOS scales and include more detailed Mode info
- - Allow piano keys to be triggered by computer keyboard keys
- - More...

-BUGS:
- - Midi device doesn't get reconfigured when device settings change
+LATEST VERSION: Alpha 2020-08-?? (v0.03)

+## SUMMARY:

+Super Virtual Keyboard is a MIDI-controller plugin that allows you to explore different keyboard layouts with the intention of making microtonal scales easier to digest and compose with.

+*This plugin does not yet offer retuning capabilities, so you will have to alter your synth's tuning.*

+## FEATURES:
+* Select a scale from a large selection of mode presets then click the keys on the keyboard to play.

+* Set custom colors for keys by scale degree, key layer (like all white vs all black), or individual keys, which can be saved and reloaded with your scale.
+Click "Edit Colors", select the color, and then click the key you want to change the color of.
+  * No key modifiers will paint all keys of the same scale degree
+  * Shift will paint all belonging to the same layer
+  * Control will only paint the clicked key.
+  * Right-clicking, with respective modifiers, resets the key(s) to a default color.

+* If you don't have a midi controller, here are some features you can take advantage of:
+  * Hold "Shift" to hold down notes, "Alt" for "Mono Legato" mode, and "Space" to retrigger held notes.
+  * Use "Up" & "Down" keys on held notes to transpose by one interval, or "Left" & "Right" keys to transpose by one modal step.

+* Save your layout as a text file that Reaper can load as "MIDI Note Names" so that you can see the layout in Reaper's piano roll!
+  * View and Edit information about your mode in the "View Mode Info" dialog in the "Edit" menu
+  * Save and load your custom scales and midi mappings!

+* Use the mapping function to remap your midi piano keyboard to a microtonal scale.
+To enable, open the dropdown box on the top left and choose "Auto Mapping".
+This will reveal some more controls, as well as a mapping style.
+ * The first scale selection box on the right represents what scale you're mapping from, the input scale, which should be your hardware MIDI keyboard's layout.
+This will probably be the standard layout, Meantone[7] 12.
+The second scale under it is the output scale, the scale you will be remapping to.
+ * The "Mode to Mode" style will map your MIDI keyboard's white keys to the white keys of the selected scale and will approxmate closest degrees on the chromatic keys.
+ * The "Mode to Scale" style will map your full chromatic MIDI keyboard to the selected scale's white keys.
+This if useful if your output scale's mode size is equal to your input scale's size (the MIDI keyboard's scale size, which is usually 12).
+  * For example, Meantone[12] 31 (in 31-EDO) works great on a standard midi keyboard, which creates a chromatic layout from 31-EDO.
+  * Superpyth[12] 22 and Pajara[12] 22 are other interesting ones to play around with in this mode.
+ * The "by Layers" style will allow you to map a certain layer of keys (layer 1 = diatonic white keys, order 2 = pentatonic black keys) to a certain layer of keys in the output scale.
+  * An example would be making a the scale pattern "7 7 7 7 7" which is 35-EDO, and then mapping your input white keys the 7-EDO output white keys, and your black keys to one of the 5-EDO subsets.

+### New in version 0.03:
+1. Improved preset structure and recalling, however *new preset format is incompatible with older presets*
+  - Modes may still load
+  - I can add support old presets upon request
+  - The new preset structure includes versioning which make backwards-compatibility more feasible
+1. Improved GUI
+1. Reintroduced key color features
+1. Adjacent key placement style
+1. Fixed period shifting and transposition

+### To do:
+* Add manual mapping
+* Add input/output MIDI device configuration to allow for standalone app
+* Allow piano keys to be triggered by computer keyboard keys
+* Add note names
+* Add tuning capability (??)
+* Add preset tags and improve preset browsing and management
+* Customize key sizes and positions
+* Change keyboard orientation
+* Graphics shading & other niceties
+* Different methods of scale creating
+* I have more grandiose ideas too...

+### Known Bugs:
  - Window resizing is bad funky
  - Mapping Mode by Order and setting offsets don't work as intended
  - More...